 But for those of you who are proactive pool preppers, follow this advice to keep your home and your pool safe.

 Many homeowners think it is a good idea to drain the pool in preparation for the impending flooding.
 This is not a good idea.
 If the ground is flooding you need all the weight of the water of a full pool to keep the shell and/or liner in place.
-Never drain your poolbelow halfway down the skimmer when heavy groundwater and flooding is expected.
-Once the pool reaches the top of the skimmer, then you can backwash until it reaches halfway down the skimmer.
-Do not forget towatch the level or you will endanger the integrity of your pool.
+Never drain your pool below halfway down the skimmer when heavy groundwater and flooding are expected.
+Once the pool reaches the top of the skimmer, then you can backwash it until it reaches halfway down the skimmer.
+Do not forget to watch the level or you will endanger the integrity of your pool.

 If you have a recently installed pool with concrete be certain you have laid sod around the concrete to prevent erosion from the rainwater.
 Heavy rainfall can cause erosion, pool shifting, and concrete cracking if sod was not placed against the concrete. *Make sure your pool is on your insurance policy.